silentDoc/AoC19/Day25/Readme.md

 Santa's ship is a  _Reindeer-class starship_; these ships use pressure-sensitive floors to determine the identity of droids and crew members.
 The standard configuration for these starships is for all droids to weigh exactly the same amount to make them easier to detect.
 If you need to get past such a sensor, you might be able to reach the correct weight by carrying items from the environment.

 Look around the ship and see if you can find the  _password for the main airlock_.

+## --- Part Two ---

+As you move through the main airlock, the air inside the ship is already heating up to reasonable levels.
+Santa explains that he didn't notice you coming because he was just taking a quick nap.
+The ship wasn't frozen; he just had the thermostat set to "North Pole".

+You make your way over to the navigation console.
+It beeps.
+"Status: Stranded.
+Please supply measurements from  _49 stars_  to recalibrate."

+"49 stars?
+But the Elves told me you needed fifty--"

+Santa just smiles and nods his head toward the window.
+There, in the distance, you can see the center of the Solar System: the Sun!

+The navigation console beeps again.

+You have enough stars to  __Align the Warp Drive__.